Fear God, Not People, 1-12

 Again, the absolutist form of teaching should not be taken as an argument in favour of idleness.
 As before, the point is not that we should not work, but that we should not worry.

-Luke 12:31 But seek his kingdom, and these things will be given to you as well.
+12:31 Instead, pursue his kingdom, and these things will be given to you as well.

-Luke 12:32 “Do not be afraid, little flock, for your Father has been pleased to give you the kingdom.
+12:32 “Do not be afraid, little flock, for your Father is well pleased to give you the kingdom.

 Cf. Mt 6:21